wildanvin/fleek-portfolio/content/sections/about/about.md

 imageAlt: 'About Me'
 ---

-I'm Wilman, a passionate engineer based in Ecuador.
+I'm a passionate engineer based in Ecuador.
 With a strong foundation in front-end development using React and expertise in blockchain development with Solidity, I am dedicated to creating innovative solutions that drive efficiency and promote decentralization.

 I am a curious learner who constantly seeks to expand my knowledge and stay ahead of the curve in the ever-evolving field of software engineering.
 I am always excited to tackle new challenges, explore emerging technologies, and collaborate with like-minded individuals.